2015-2016 Undergraduate & Graduate Catalog

 Robert C. Pew Grand Rapids Campus

-The 67-acre Robert C. Pew Grand Rapids Campus is comprised of two separate sites with a total of 12 buildings and three leased spaces in downtown Grand Rapids.
+The 69-acre Robert C. Pew Grand Rapids Campus is comprised of four separate sites plus leased spaces in downtown Grand Rapids.
 The principal buildings are the Richard M. DeVos Center, the L.V.
-Eberhard Center, and the Cook-DeVos Center for Health Sciences.
+Eberhard Center, the Cook-DeVos Center for Health Sciences, and the L. William Seidman Center.

 Richard M. DeVos Center has 22 classrooms, one distance education classroom, four Windows computer labs, one Macintosh lab, a student project area, and the Steelcase Library with a computer-operated robotic retrieval system and reading room.
-DeVos Center houses the College of Education; the College of Community and Public Service (including the School of Social Work, the School of Public and Nonprofit Administration, the School of Criminal Justice, and the Hospitality and Tourism Management Department); the dean of Graduate Studies and Grants Administration; as well as the Hauenstein Center for Presidential Studies, the Autism Education Center, and the Research Protections Program.
-The Richard M. DeVos Center contains a 234-seat auditorium and two 112-seat lecture halls, an exhibition hall, and numerous conference rooms.
+DeVos Center houses the College of Education; the College of Community and Public Service (including the School of Social Work, the School of Public and Nonprofit Administration, the School of Criminal Justice, and the Hospitality and Tourism Management Department); the dean of Graduate Studies; as well as the Hauenstein Center for Presidential Studies and the Autism Education Center.
+The Richard M. DeVos Center contains the 234-seat Loosemore Auditorium and two 112-seat lecture halls, an exhibition hall, and numerous conference rooms.
 The center also provides food-service, a bookstore, an ATM machine, the Student Assistance Center, and a full range of services available through Pew Student Services.

 L.V.
 Eberhard Center is the primary site of university teleconference and conference facilities.
-Conference and Event Planning Services, the University Development office, and Pew Campus Security are located in the Eberhard Center.
-Classes are offered in graduate and upper-level undergraduate programs and the executive director of the Center for Adult and Continuing Studies is located here.
+Conference and Event Planning Services, the University Development office, the executive director of the Center for Adult and Continuing Studies, and Pew Campus Security are located in the Eberhard Center.
+There is a large student study area on the ground floor, and classes are offered in graduate and upper-level undergraduate programs in the building.
 The Meijer Public Broadcast Center is also located in the Eberhard Center.
 It houses Grand Valley's public television stations, WGVU-TV 35/WGVUDT 11 and WGVK-TV 52/WGVK-DT 5, and radio stations WGVU-AM 1480, WGVU-FM 88.5, WGVS-AM 850, and WGVS-FM 95.3.
 These operations provide both local and national programs of interest to West Michigan audiences and many outreach events for the community.

 Fred M. Keller Engineering Laboratories building, located adjacent to the Eberhard Center, is a three-story, 34,800 square-foot facility built with its structural, mechanical and electrical systems exposed to provide students with a living laboratory.
 Two double-height design bays facilitate student project work and a rooftop deck allows students to conduct experiments outside.
 The building houses laboratories for instruction and research in electronics, instrumentation and controls, manufacturing processes and control, materials, vibrations, and fluid and thermal systems.
 The building includes extensive shops for students to implement their designs.